-I am drawn to organic form, color and texture.
+I am drawn to organic form, colour and texture.
 All of which I find in my everyday surroundings.

 I love spending time in stone shops and foreign markets.
-Seeing new colors and different shaped pearls can immediately stimulate a design in my mind.
+Seeing new colours and different shaped pearls can immediately stimulate a design in my mind.

 - My Design Process

 A quick doodle on a napkin, or a scrap piece of paper is often how I record my thoughts and I use my phone as an accessible creative archive.

 I think very 3-dimensionally and my most efficient way of designing is to sit with my materials & tools and to get making.

 Kitty Joyas is all about sustainability; handcraft, zero mass production and zero waste.
 I source my metals from reliable precious metal merchants and I buy the exact amounts that I need to be resourceful.